 As you can see, you have many choices, but IPS can be done quite simply if you’re just starting out.
 Order a sample or two, create a price list and an order form, and you’re off and running!

-You’ll be able to provide your client amazing customer service and help them get their photographs off the computer and onto the wall where they belong!
+You’ll be able to provide your client with amazing customer service and help them get their photographs off the computer and onto the wall where they belong!

 Rachael Boer is the owner of Rachael Boer Photography, and is based in the Washington, D.C. area.
 She is also the co-founder of the thriving Facebook group, “In-Person Sales for the Professional Photographer.”
 Click HERE to join the community!